arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 ## Cuprite vs Selenium

 Only recently I've learned that Cuprite does not require Chromedriver to operate.
-That alone convinced me to give it a try — who doesn't like reducing dependencies!
-And Chromedriver is this annoying dependency which needs to be frequently updated, in version sync with Chrome browser and [lifted from quarantine](https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/).
+That alone convinced me to give it a try — who doesn't like reducing dependencies?
+And Chromedriver is this annoying dependency that needs to be frequently updated, in version sync with Chrome browser and [lifted from quarantine](https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/).

 Previously in RailsEventStore were using Selenium with a headless Chrome.
-On such setup we were inspecting browser logs differently.
-The logger didn't have to be explicitly passed and was already exposed on driver interface.
+On such a setup, we were inspecting browser logs differently.
+The logger didn't have to be explicitly passed and was already exposed on the driver interface.

 ```ruby
 expect(session.driver.browser.manage.logs.get(:browser).select { |le| le.level == "SEVERE" }).to be_empty